jason-tratta/SwitchJSS/README.md

 Version .5 Release Notes
--New Document Structure: Servers can be saved and shared with files.
+- New Document Structure: Servers can be saved and shared with files.
 - Removed Selected button and replaced it with a Selected label.